microsoft/z3guide/website/docs-programming/01 - Z3 JavaScript Examples.md

 ### Disprove `x = y implies g(g(x)) = g(y)`

+we illustrate the use of the `Solver` object in the following example.
+Instead of calling `Z3.solve` we here create a solver object and add assertions to it.
+The `solver.check()` method is used to check satisfiability (we expect the result to be `sat` for this example).
+The method `solver.model()` is used to retrieve a model.

 ```z3-js
 const solver = new Z3.Solver();
 const sort = Z3.Int.sort();
 const x = Z3.Int.const('x');
 const y = Z3.Int.const('y');